Master of Science in Imaging Sciences

 The clinical requirements are as follows:

-In order to foster the development of clinically competent, imaging technologists with multi-modality, registry-eligible ARRT certifications in Radiography, CT and MRI, the program will be structured in phases; Phase 1 (Table 17): radiography proficiency (student earns ARRT radiography exam eligibility after phase 1 completion), Phase 2 (Table 18): CT proficiency (student earns ARRT CT exam eligibility after phase 2 completion), and Phase 3 (Table 19): MRI proficiency (student earns ARRT MRI exam eligibility after phase 3 completion).
+In order to foster the development of clinically competent, imaging technologists with multi-modality, registry-eligible ARRT certifications in Radiography, CT and MRI, the program will be structured in phases-Phase 1: radiography proficiency (student earns ARRT radiography exam eligibility after phase 1 completion), Phase 2: CT proficiency (student earns ARRT CT exam eligibility after phase 2 completion), and Phase 3: MRI proficiency (student earns ARRT MRI exam eligibility after phase 3 completion).
 Learning outcomes will exceed the minimum ARRT structured educational requirements in the advanced imaging modalities.
 After successful completion of the program, the graduates will be eligible for state licensure by the Department of State Health Services (DSHS) to the Texas Medical Board (TMB) (https://www.tmb.state.tx.us/page/licensing-full-medical-radiologic-technologist).
 In addition, the students will be prepared for the Magnetic Resonance Safety Officer (MRSO) credentialing examination by the American Board of Magnetic Resonance Safety (ABMRS).
 The ABMRS offers (MRSO) Certified™ (MRSC™) credentials to MRI technologists who demonstrate competency in advanced MRI safety (https://abmrs.org/).

 The underlying scientific theory, sectional anatomy, pathophysiology, and clinical protocols will be discussed.
 Emphasis is placed on patient care and radiation protection, principles of electromagnetic radiation and physical interactions with living matter.
-Phase 1 plan of study in radiography (Table 17) will consist of 14 courses totaling 48 semester credit hours.
-The didactic courses (30 semester credit hours) will be offered at the UT Health San Antonio campus.
-The clinical courses (18 semester credit hours) will be provided at affiliated clinical sites during the day, night and/or weekends and students must be able to commit to participating in a minimum of 36 hrs./wk. (minimum 6 and maximum 10-hour shifts) of clinical training during each semester.
-Students will receive a certificate of completion in radiography after successful completion of phase 1.
-This certification will allow students to sit for the primary-pathway radiography registry exam by the ARRT.
+The phase 1 plan of study in radiography will consist of 13 courses totaling 44 semester credit hours.
+The didactic courses will be offered at the UT Health San Antonio campus.
+The clinical courses will be provided at affiliated clinical sites during the day, night and/or weekends, and students must be able to commit to participating in clinical rotations during each semester.
 Students must successfully pass the ARRT radiography registry examination in order to proceed into phase 2 CT.

 Phase 2: Computed Tomography (25 Semester Credit Hours)

 Computed Tomography (CT) is an advanced radiographic imaging modality that utilizes highly collimated fan-shaped x-ray beam and array of radiation detectors to produce cross-sectional images of human body structures and organs for diagnostic purposes.
 CT images can be reconstructed in various anatomical orientations for better visualization of pathology, diagnostic analysis, and interpretations.
-Phase 2 plan of study in CT is shown in Table 18 and will consist of 6 courses totaling 25 semester credit hours.
-The didactic courses (11 semester credit hours) will take place at the SHP during the day while the clinical practicums (14 semester credit hours) will be provided at affiliated clinical sites during the day, night and/or weekends.
+Phase 2 plan of study in CT will consist of 6 courses totaling 25 semester credit hours.
+The didactic courses will take place at the SHP during the day while the clinical practicums will be provided at affiliated clinical sites during the day, night and/or weekends.
 The CT clinical practicum enable students to solidify the didactic education while mastering patient care skills, CT principals & instrumentation, CT protocols & procedures, disease identification, and advanced imaging techniques which offer graduates an employment edge and increased career mobility.
-Students must commit to a minimum of 36-40 hrs./wk. (minimum 6 and maximum 10-hour shifts) of clinical training during each semester.
-Students will receive a certificate of completion in CT after successful completion of phase 2 which allows them to take the post-primary pathway ARRT CT registry exam.
+The clinical courses will be provided at affiliated clinical sites during the day, night and/or weekends, and students must be able to commit to participating in clinical rotations during each semester.
 Students must successfully pass the ARRT CT registry exam in order to proceed into phase 3.

 Magnetic resonance technologists use the resonant frequency properties of atoms within a magnetic field to image anatomic and/or physiologic conditions of the body to assist physicians in the diagnosis and treatment of disease.
 MRI is an imaging modality that produces exceptionally detailed images of the tissues and organs of the body in a variety of imaging planes.
 This course of study focuses on the underlying scientific theory, sectional anatomy, pathophysiology and clinical protocols.
 Emphasis is placed on patient care and safety, and principles of magnetism.